Drives

 - Click the

-icon located in the top right corner. - In the prompt, type the name of the drive and the team who will use the drive.
+icon located in the top center. - In the prompt, type the name of the drive and the team who will use the drive.

 - Optionally, select the project you want to tag your drive to.